 Updated 7/27/2020: Tenet will first be released internationally beginning on August 26, then released in select North American cities on September 3.

-Animated Disney film Soul has had it November release date delayed to an unknown date.
+Animated Disney film Soul has had it November release date delayed to December 25, and will be available exclusively on Disney+.
 Raya and the Last Dragon has been moved back to March 12, 2021.
 Magic Camp and The One and Only Ivan will both premiere on Disney+ on August 14.

 The Avatar sequel films have been pushed back to begin premiering in 2022, with Avatar 5 finishing the series in 2028.
 The scheduled Star Wars films will take the original Avatar slots, premiering in 2023, 2025, and 2027.